ZeroLu/zerolu.github.io/docs/interface.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/ES9jArHRFHQ?start=492" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Unfortunately there are no shared golden rules yet for different XR devices out there since they have different field of view, optical design and angular resolution ([Field of view](http://doc-ok.org/?p=1414) and [angular resolution](https://twitter.com/PalmerLuckey/status/756243796275310593) for headsets even have no established standards).
 For HoloLens with a high angular resolution, the [minimal text size](https://docs.microsoft.com/zh-cn/windows/mixed-reality/text-in-unity#the-minimum-legible-font-size) is about 0.4° or 7dmm according to their doc.
 For Magic Leap One, [this number](https://developer.magicleap.com/learn/guides/design-typography) is 8dmm.
-For Rhino X, the number is 22dmm.
+For Rhino X, the number is 22dmm according to our user test.

 ### Our study for Rhino X